bu-bioinfo/bf510/index.md

 <a id="required-texts">
 ## Required Texts <a class="tiny-link" href="#">Top</a>

-Course texts will be available for purchase via the Boston University bookstore.
+Course texts are available for purchase via the Boston University bookstore and are on reserve at Mugar Library.
+Scanned PDFs of chapters are also available through Perusall.

 “[Superior: The Return of Race Science](https://www.goodreads.com/book/show/42042093-superior)” by Angela Saini.
 Beacon Press, Boston, MA 2019.
 ISBN-13: 978-0-8070-2842-1